eyosen/packages_apps_DeviceParts/README.md

 	Sweep to sleep (S2S): En-/disable to put the display to sleep by swiping from left to right in the lower section.

-	SoundTuner: En-/disable the proprietary SoundTuner (OnePlus specific)
+	SoundTuner: En-/disable the proprietary SoundTuner (OnePlus specific) [Note: Requires the needed vendor packages.
+Automatically appears when packages are correctly installed.]

 	HBMSwitch: High Brightness Mode toggle with configurable off-on values with additional QS tile